Polar-zzz/Polar-zzz/README.md

 ## 📍 <code> Hi, I Am Polar </code> <!--Description-->

-- My name is Cristian Gonzalez Alvarez or Polar for friends Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Tempor id eu nisl nunc.
-Lectus nulla at volutpat diam ut venenatis tellus in.
-Et tortor consequat id porta nibh.
-Ipsum nunc aliquet bibendum enim facilisis gravida neque.
-Nulla facilisi cras fermentum odio.
-Pretium vulputate sapien nec sagittis aliquam malesuada bibendum arcu vitae.
-Ornare arcu dui vivamus arcu.
-Id aliquet risus feugiat in ante metus dictum at.
-Nunc scelerisque viverra mauris in.
-Iaculis nunc sed augue lacus.
+- My name is Cristian or Polar for friends.

+- I am currently a systems engineering student, and although I am still in the learning stage.

+- One of my great hobbies is pixel and voxel art, and I love to spend time creating new works and designs.

 </td><td valign="top" width="40%">

 ## 🖥️ <code> Tech Stack </code>  <!--skill tech-->

--
--
+- JavaScript
--
+- Python
--
+- Golang
--
+- Mysql
--
+- Aseprite

 </tr></tr></table>